Top metrics to monitor for digital ad campaigns

 Click-through Rate: CTR tells you how attractive your ad is to the target audience.

-Cost-per-conversion: Cost-per-conversion is a major indicator on how well your ad campaigns are performing and if they are being economical.
+Cost-per-action: Cost-per-action is a major indicator on how well your ad campaigns are performing and if they are being economical.

 Here are 3 other advanced metrics to consider: